Diets for Cats, Dogs, and Other Pets.

 Pets with Urinary Tract Diseases

-And for other problems and diseases, diet is NOT the most important part of the treatment, but it can be a very helpful supplement to treatment.
+And for other problems and diseases, diet MAY NOT be the most important part of the treatment, but it can be a very helpful supplement to treatment.
 Examples include:

 Pets with Diabetes